-The Art of Cooking While Everything Burns
+If You Can’t Stand the Heat

 Our chief banged on my trailer door at 8 a.m.
 The South Fire had been officially reported near California’s Shasta-Trinity National Forest.
 Stewart’s team in Klamath Falls, Oregon, had been tapped to run the fire-camp kitchen.
 They had a full crew, the chief said, but maybe they could use the few of us hanging around the Lakeview lot.
 We secured our gear and took off.
 At the Klamath warehouse, we got a quick pep talk from the site boss, Tom Stewart’s grandson.
 There was poor access to the heart of the inferno because, next to Shasta-Trinity, the Red Bank Fire had already torn through more than 6,000 acres.
 Our fleet of vehicles convoyed five hours south-southwest across the state line.
 By the time we got to our designated location, the South Fire had spread across 1,200 acres.
 It was on.

 Fire camps get established where the Forest Service deems necessary.
 For the South Fire, it had commandeered a mid-tier camping site—a “recreational heaven,” according to the property’s website—that had a small general store and was just 45 minutes off Interstate 5.
-We were directed to a cul-du-sac half a mile from the general store, at the end of a cabin-filled lane.
+We were directed to a cul-de-sac half a mile from the general store, at the end of a cabin-filled lane.
 It seemed a little cramped for a federal-disaster kitchen, but the prospect of small amenities made it significantly less backwoodsy than some fire-camp locations I’d heard about.
 There was no cell service, but there was spotty Wi-Fi.

 Under a boiling 98-degree sun, I watched as the kitchen—a converted semitrailer—was slowly backed into a flat, open clearing.
 Behind me, the caravan idled.
 There was the beverage trailer, the dry-storage cargo truck, a small refrigerator truck and a semi-length walk-in freezer (called “reefers”), as well as four or five pickups, hauling everything from a 1,000-gallon water tank to a smoker capable of cooking 750 pounds of meat to a generator the size of a bison.
 Running the trucks’ air conditioners or stretching their legs were the other 22 crew members, wearing the same thick navy-blue cotton tee, with “Stewart’s” branded on the left breast.